If you’re thinking about the indoor air quality in your Ocala residence, HEPA filters are a great approach to enhance the air your loved ones breathe.

 What Is a HEPA Filter and How Does It Purify Air?

-HEPA filters were initially designed to defend scientists against radiation as they worked on the atomic bomb during World War II.
+HEPA furnace filters were initially designed to defend scientists against radiation as they worked on the atomic bomb during World War II.
 These fiberglass filters use very thin mesh that traps many substances.
 Now, these filters are often seen in medical centers, science labs and even houses.

 If you attempted to use a HEPA filter in your furnace, you’d more than likely have issues receiving adequate air from your vents.
 This is since your furnace’s blower motor isn’t made to work with such a thick filter.